garner-code/doors/README.md

 ### Cloning

-To clone, create a local directory called 'doors'.
-You'll also need to make a GitHub account, 'fork' the doors repository, and create a personal access token with repository access.
+Start by making a GitHub account!
+'Fork' the doors repository, and create a personal access token with repository access.

+Next, create a local directory called 'doors'.
 Then, in Terminal,

 ```bash
 cd <directory>